-I arrived in Brighton under a grey and rainy sky, so to speak not the most favorable conditions for a first visit to a new place, even less a seaside resort.
-Notwithstanding, as soon as the bus who drove me from Gatwick Airport entered the city, my first thought was: ‘How pretty!’.
+I arrived in Brighton under a gloomy sky, the rain lashing against the bus window.
+Not the most favourable conditions for the first visit to a new place, even less a seaside resort, and in winter.
+Notwithstanding, as soon as the bus driving me from Gatwick Airport entered the city, my first thought was: ‘How pretty!’

 Luckily, the rain did not last long, and the last day I was even blessed by a ray of sunshine!

 The sea in winter is special, the light is awesome, the sounds of the waves is soothing, the seagulls dancing over the water are mesmerizing, and the salty tang of the sea exhilarating.

 In winter, the sea has a unique taste.
 Something that has to do with all our senses.

 I began to appreciate the seaside and coastal towns only a few years ago.
 It happened in Camogli, a charming and colorful town fishing village in Liguria, in northern Italy.
 It was a very cold winter in Milan and since the temperatures are milder on the coast, I decided to spend a few days enjoying a little warmth.
 I enjoyed hiking in Portofino natural park where, during winter time, there are only a handful of people on the trails, and the views of the sea from above are breathtaking.